RayVietii/Speraneva/README.md

 # Structure Context

-There are layers of scopes, Speranēva as whole is the universe.
+There are layers of scopes, Speranēva as whole is a universe of which stories took place.
 Following layer is Ce'earth, the planet itself.
 ```
 Speranēva
   > Pantheon